-Register the decorated function as a type inference function used by as_numba_type when trying to infer the Numba type of a Python type.
-The decorated function is called with a single py_type argument and returns either a corresponding Numba type, or None if it cannot infer that py_type.
+This function can also be used as a decorator.
+It registers the decorated function as a type inference function used by as_numba_type when trying to infer the Numba type of a Python type.
+The decorated function is called with a single py_type argument and returns either a corresponding Numba type, or None if it cannot infer that py_type .